abhaynayar/obsidian/notes/pwn.md

 Leaking functions

-- This is similar to leaking libc base, but with a function.
+- Similar to leaking libc base, but with a function.
 - https://sidsbits.com/Defeating-ASLR-with-a-Leak/
 - https://www.youtube.com/watch?v=evug4AhrO7o
 - Get the address of `puts` using `(gdb) x puts`